-The "billionaire tax plan" gained little momentum and the plan announced in the FY 2023 Greenbook was shot down almost immediately by Senator Joe Manchin's objection to it.
+The "billionaire tax plan" gained little momentum and the plan announced in the FY 2023 Greenbook met immediate objection from Senator Joe Manchin.
 See Alexander Bolton, Manchin shoots down Biden's new billionaire tax plan, THE HILL (March 29, 2022), available at https://thehill.com/homenews/senate/600282-manchin-shoots-down-bidens-new-billionaire-tax-plan/ ("Manchin says he doesn't support the president's plan to tax the unrealized gains of billionaires, which would set a new precedent by taxing the value an asset accrues in theory before it is actually sold and converted into cash.
 'You can't tax something that's not earned.' ...
 Manchin's opposition means Biden's proposal is likely dead only a day after the White House unveiled it.")